sybrew/the-seo-framework/readme.txt

 	* Method `AutoDescription_Generate_Url::get_relative_term_url()` now adds the home URL directory (if any) to the URL.
 	* Method `AutoDescription_Admin_Init::the_counter_visualized()` has been renamed to `AutoDescription_Admin_Init::wp_ajax_update_counter_type()`.
 Without deprecation as it's marked private.
 	* TODO All CSS class prefixes have been set to `theseoframework`, which were prior `autodescription` or `seoframework`.
+	* Method `AutoDescription_Admin_Init::is_menu_page()` has been slightly adjusted:
+		* It no longer checks for page id's on the first parameter, but only for page hooks.
+		* It now checks for page id's on the second parameter.
+		* It has been moved to class `AutoDescription_Query`.
+So it's now `AutoDescription_Query::is_menu_page()`.
+	* Disabled class variable setting.
+Use filters instead.
 * **Fixed:**
 	* Function `the_seo_framework_dot_version()` now works as intended.
 	* Method `AutoDescription_Query::is_single()` first parameter can now be an array without crashing the site.